Educator Practices MEd or Advanced Graduate Certificate

 - Interventionist

-Openings projected each year, on average, for kindergarten and elementary school teacher occupations through 2033, according to the U.S. Bureau of Labor Statistics (BLS).1
+Job openings projected each year, on average, for all occupations in in the educational instruction sector through 2034, according to the U.S. Bureau of Labor Statistics.1

 Understanding the numbers